Employee Retention Strategies

 Great companies pitch in and make an emotional connection with employees at the onboarding stage, where employees are most vulnerable and are just learning the basics of a new job.

-Onboarding presents the first opportunity where companies display their leadership, culture, and the way they collaborate with their employees.
+Onboarding presents the first opportunity where companies to display their leadership, culture, and the way they collaborate with their employees.

 Most Fortune 500 companies enhance employee retention and curb turnover by focusing on three critical emotional connection areas during the employee’s initial period within the company: